-- Team: Thomas Picht (Charité Universitätsmedizin), Kathrin Friedrich (Universität Potsdam), Matthias Bruhn (HfG Karlsruhe), Kirsten Ostherr (Rice University), Rebekka Lauer, Anna Roethe (Humboldt Universität) I developed an
+- Team: Thomas Picht (Charité Universitätsmedizin), Kathrin Friedrich (Universität Potsdam), Matthias Bruhn (HfG Karlsruhe), Kirsten Ostherr (Rice University), Rebekka Lauer, Anna Roethe (Humboldt Universität)

 - My part of the course focused on experimental imaging technology in medical practice with a particular focus on virtual and augmented reality applications as well as on 3D simulation in surgical practice.

-Course outline: The first, general, objective of the module is to sensitize students to the extraordinary significance of the ‚image‘ in modern medicine and particularly in surgery.
+The first, general, objective of the module was to sensitize students to the extraordinary significance of the ‚image‘ in modern medicine and particularly in surgery.
 Images serve as an imperative impetus to action within the routine of clinical medicine.
 The second general objective of the module is to empower future doctors to apply medical imaging in the best interest of their patient.
 The ability to critically analyze images is a pre-condition for this.
 Three topics will help to impart this knowledge:

-The third objective underpinning the module, alongside the fundamental teaching of image analysis, is the mediation of current technical developments in the field of medical imaging – something which must be a continually updated.
+The third objective underpinning the module, alongside the fundamental teaching of image analysis, is the understanding of current technical developments in the field of medical imaging – something which must be a continually updated.
 The focus here is on the increasing synchronization of image and body in 3D; augmented and virtual reality applications; and the progressive distancing of staff and patient in the areas of pre-planning, remote control and robotics.
 Students will be expected to acquire the necessary professionalism when working with images so that, both now and in the future, they can make best use of medical imaging opportunities.
 Theories referred to in the training blocks will be set alongside corresponding clinical case studies as part of the interactive discussion of cases.
 Supervised patient examinations, patient-side teaching and OR work shadowing will also be offered in relevant areas.